miso-lims/walkthroughs/2-0-samples.md

 Most sample attributes may be modified either individually, or in bulk.
 To access the _Edit Sample_ page for a single sample, click the sample's name or alias on the _Samples_ page.
-To bulk edit a set of samples, click the checkboxes next to them on the _Samples_ page, choose _Edit_ from the toolbar.
+To bulk edit a set of samples, click the checkboxes next to them on the _Samples_ page and click _Edit_ at the top left of the table.

 For attributes which cannot be changed via MISO (e.g. Sample Class), please email gsi@oicr.on.ca or file a JIRA ticket in GSI Common to get assistance from the MISO team.